Academic Policy 1405.18

 Only salary distributions with a fixed summer end date should be made to the summer cost center numbers.
 All requests to use this pay method must be justified and pre-approved because the employee must be twelve-month appointed to use this option.

 Graduate students should be compensated at their regular monthly rate or as outlined in the workload tab for directions or procedures.
 Graduate students must be enrolled in three hours of coursework during May intersession or summer to qualify.
 Those who have graduated in May who will be teaching during the summer must be placed in a lecturer or instructor position for summer appointments.
 To be eligible, a master’s degree is required.
+To be effective for summer teaching pay, the position change from graduate assistant to lecturer/instructor should be dated the weekend before the start of the summer session.

 Twelve-month appointed graduate students must have GSIE approval to increase summer teaching in their existing load.
 A 50%-appointed graduate student should receive an appointment percentage increase to 75% with the addition of one course.
 If needed, the salary amount should be adjusted.
 The summer teaching load portion of their salary should be distributed to the appropriate summer cost center number.
 Instances of graduate student appointment increases and salary distribution must be pre-approved, workload-documented exceptions.